 All postsecondary funds will be allocated to either eligible postsecondary institutions or a consortia of eligible institutions.
-The total projected allocation to postsecondary CTE programs is \$2,120,023.95.
+The total projected allocation to postsecondary CTE programs is \$2,396,799.83 (for 2024-2025).

 Eligible postsecondary institutions are required to submit data on the number of individuals who are Federal Pell Grant recipients and recipients of assistance from the Bureau of Indian Affairs who are enrolled in approved CTE programs to the NDE annually.